switch2osm/switch2osm/serving-tiles/updating-as-people-edit-pyosmium.md

     sudo nano /etc/munin/plugins/replication_delay

 You can obtain the contents of the script from [here](https://raw.githubusercontent.com/SomeoneElseOSM/mod_tile/switch2osm/munin/replication_delay_pyosmium).
 It uses the <code>pyosmium_replag.sh</code> that we created earlier to obtain the replication delay in seconds.
-Then:
+Make that script executable by anyone, then:

     sudo /etc/init.d/munin-node restart